akanadocs/docs-test/sp/database-maintenance.md

 $mysqlcmd "show create table MO_USAGE_NEXTHOP\G" | grep PARTITION exit 0
 ```
 Once satisfied with the script, you can set up a CRON job to execute it each night.
-For example, configuring CRON to execute at 1am each morning as follows:
+For example, configuring CRON to execute on Sunday morning at 1am as follows:

 ```
 # crontab -l
-0 1 * * * /xxx/bin/partition.sh
+0 1 * * 0 /xxx/bin/partition.sh
 ```